 This design takes the idea of an island and makes into a portable model with wheels, which is excellent for smaller kitchens that need to save on space.
 This also happens to be the budget-friendly option.

-Carts vary between two main styles; closed cabinets with drawers and open shelving.
+Carts vary between two main styles; closed cabinets with kitchen drawers and open shelving.
 Either option provides the space necessary for storing cooking or serving items while still offering the space needed for food preparation.

 In most cases, you can find a cart that combines both styles.
 Make sure to pay attention to the size and types of storage offered.
 Some have wine racks and basket holders while others are merely kitchen cabinetry.